aws-samples/hpc-cost-simulator/docs/SlurmLogParser.md

 ```

 ## Parsing the Job Completion Data
-First you must source the setup script to activate the virtual environment and install all the dependedncies in it.
+First you must source the setup script to activate the virtual environment and install all the dependencies in it.

 ```
 source setup.sh